Your accountLog in Basket Search

 Our Engagement Programme partners have included: Bury Music Service, Centre for Young Musicians, Derbyshire Music Hub, Devon Music Education Hub, East Sussex Music, Kent Music, Milapfest, Music Mark, Music for Youth, National Youth Jazz Collective, National Youth Orchestra, NYMAZ, People Express, Philharmonia, Soundstorm and Young Music Makers.

-Get in touch with Sarah Jones (Programme Manager) to discuss ideas and financial arrangements for ways we can support the development of folk music in your setting: This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+Get in touch with Hannah Mears-Young (Programme Manager) to discuss ideas and financial arrangements for ways we can support the development of folk music in your setting: [email protected]

 • Meet the Ensemble